libavg/libavg/sphinxdoc/areanodes.rst

             Allows node-specific gamma correction. gamma is a triple that contains separate float values for red, green, and blue.
 A gamma value of 1.0 in all channels leaves the image unchanged.
 Higher gamma values increase, lower values decrease the brightness.
-In all cases, black white pixels are not affected by gamma.
+In all cases, black and white pixels are not affected by gamma.
 See also http://en.wikipedia.org/wiki/Gamma_correction.